mfikes/ambly/README.md

 In `ambly/Clojure` run `script/jscrepljs` to start the REPL.

-Here is a sample REPL startup sequence, illustrating device auto-discovery and connection:
+Here is a sample REPL startup sequence, illustrating device auto-discovery:

 ```
 $ script/jscrepljs